yuxinhu/Modifying-BART-for-MRI-reconstruction/README.md

 The input to the solver (which is the pics function) is simply the k-space (y) and sensitivity map (S), and it will output the image (x).
 While you need to define what regularization terms you want to use (check by '-h' option or read the code).
 I have a list of the existed terms in slide 2 in "pics/BART.pptx".
 You may want to check their website for the latest versions.

 There are several algorithms to solve this kind of problems (L2 term + constraints).
 FISTA and ADMM have been implemented in BART.
 I would recommend [Prof. Stephen Boyd's convex optimization class](http://web.stanford.edu/class/ee364a/) and book if you have interest in how these algorithms work.
+Here we only need to know that only proximal operator of the regularization is needed for these algorithms.

 ## How to write you own reconstruction based on BART
 The good thing of BART is that it has well implementation of these algorithms.
 To you have own reconstruction, usually, you only need to define some operators: (1) linear operators in the data consistency term, (2) the [proximal operator](https://en.wikipedia.org/wiki/Proximal_operator) for the regularization term.

-The previous loss function can be simplied as the following one:,
+The previous loss function can be simplied as the following one:
 <div align="left">
   <img = src="pics/fig2.png" width=“50px” />
 </div>